SSeibel20/BMMB_852/HW7/README.md

 *genome*

-#I had issues with the efetch command I couldn't resolve
+#I had issues with the efetch command (one my lab uses) I couldn't resolve

-#I manually downloaded the fasta file and will proceed with this

-#may be due to outage in the NCBI?
-Also not sure if -db assembly or genome is correct
+#Used the datasets command provided in the biostar handbook

 ![Screenshot](HW7_Screenshot2.png)